 I spoke to my doctor after my heart attack.
 I didn’t need to report it to the DVLA but I had to stop driving for at least a month.

 It can be a difficult decision to stop driving.
 You may worry about how you’ll stay independent without your car.
 There are other ways to get out and about, which may be cheaper and less stressful than driving – see our page about getting around more easily.

 If you’re a family member or friend who is unsure of how to approach the subject, our webpage Talking about…giving up driving has some tips on how to start the conversation.

 I wasn’t driving all that much, and for the cost of the upkeep, the insurance and everything else, I can afford to take taxis everywhere I want to go.
 Taxis feel safer now my legs aren’t so stable anymore.

 Checking your driving skills

-Use our checklist below to help you consider whether to get a second opinion on your driving - through a one-off driver assessment, for example.
+Use our checklist below to help you consider whether to get a second opinion on your driving.

 Read our factsheet about getting out and about in later life, Help with getting around.

 Gov.uk has more information about renewing your driving licence and how to apply online or by post.

 Visit olderdrivers.org.uk or drivingmobility.org.uk/find-a-centre to find driver assessments near you.